nielssiebert/letrain/README.md

-# LeTrain Setup Guide (Fresh Raspberry Pi)
+# Letrain Setup Guide (Fresh Raspberry Pi)

-This guide walks you through a full LeTrain installation on a clean Raspberry Pi OS system.
+This guide walks you through a full Letrain installation on a clean Raspberry Pi OS system.
-It also explains every environment variable used by LeTrain scripts and services, with their runtime impact.
+It also explains every environment variable used by Letrain scripts and services, with their runtime impact.

-## What LeTrain Installs
+## What Letrain Installs

 Running `./letrain-install.sh` sets up three systemd services: